RyanGC93/Interview-Study-Guide/Notes/Algos/ProblemSolvingPatterns.md

 <summary>Overview</summary>

 The algorithms can be used if they satisfy the following conditions:
-1. Greedy Choice Prooperty - The algorithm will always choose the best option available at each step.
+1. Greedy Choice Property - The algorithm will always choose the best option available at each step.
 2. Optimal Substructure Property - The algorithm will always choose the best option available at each step.

 Advantages: